fastify/fastify/README.md

 fastify generate
 ```

-For more information, see the [Fastify CLI](https://github.com/fastify/fastify-cli) documentation.
+For more information, see the [Fastify CLI documentation](https://github.com/fastify/fastify-cli).

-Otherwise do not want to use the [Fastify CLI](https://github.com/fastify/fastify-cli) you can do manualemnte too, as shown below

 ### Install